 Through restrictive covenants, employers have employees agree not to do something, such as not compete with the employer or not to solicit customers, and those restrictions often last well beyond the end of employment with the employer.
 For that reason, these kinds of restrictions could have a significant impact on an employee’s future job prospects, livelihood and career.

 If you are asked to sign an agreement containing these kinds of restrictions, we can help you understand what you are being asked to give up so that you can evaluate whether you want to sign it.
-If you have already signed one of these agreements, we can help you understand how your rights are affected.
-Either way, it is important that you understand what the agreement is and your options.
+If you have already signed one of these agreements, our employment contract attorney can help you understand how your rights are affected.
+Either way, it is important that you understand what the agreement is and what your options are.

 Overall, we can help you evaluate your best course of action when it comes to restrictive covenants.